Juliet Schofield (Chair)

 Joe became a trustee of Peacebuilding UK in June 2018.
 He studied Russian and Politics at University and spent seven years living in Russia before returning to the UK in 2005.
 Since then, he has worked as a teacher and in a variety of roles in third sector organisations gaining expertise in communications, membership, fundraising and project coordination.

 Rachel delivers and manages film, media and heritage projects with community and arts organisations around the West Midlands where she is based.
 She focused on Russian History, International Development and Conflict Resolution as part of her BA in History and Politics at Lancaster University.
 She has been a Trustee since December 2005.

 Brilliant became a trustee of Peacebuilding UK in June 2013.
 Brilliant and her family moved to the UK in 2004 from Chechnya.
 In Chechnya she worked as a gynaecologist, and also for several NGOs, including the human rights organisation ‘Memorial’.

 Catherine became a trustee of Peacebuilding UK in June 2018.
-She is a Solicitor of England & Wales specialising in international criminal and human rights law.
-Catherine currently works as a Consultant for the United Nations Development Programme / MONUSCO on priority cases of conflict-related sexual violence in the Democratic Republic of the Congo.
+She is a Solicitor of England & Wales specialising in human rights and international criminal law.
+Catherine currently works as a Technical Specialist on Judicial Affairs and Conflict-Related Sexual Violence for the United Nations Development Programme in the Democratic Republic of the Congo.